Associate Professor Steven Wiederman

 and augmented reality devices for training and deployment.

-Doctor of Philosophy Doctorate Full Time Mr Marlon Blencowe
+Doctor of Philosophy Doctorate Part Time Mr Marlon Blencowe

-2021 Principal Supervisor Elucidation of the cellular mechanisms underlying small target motion detecting neurons (STMDs) in the dragonfly Doctor of Philosophy Doctorate Part Time Katie Marie Skeen
+2021 Principal Supervisor An anatomical and physiological investigation of odonate vision.
+Doctor of Philosophy Doctorate Part Time Miss Katie Marie Skeen

 2019 Principal Supervisor The neurophysiology of dragonfly optic flow encoding with applications to neurobotic engineering Doctor of Philosophy Doctorate Part Time Mr Edward Luong